Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 A decent website usually has some sort of logo, graphic, and web design.
 If you have any experience with any of these, reach out to webmasters and ask if they'd like any of the above services free at no cost.

 If you don't know design, you can get someone on Fiverr to create a logo for 5 bucks.
 No, it's not going to be amazing, but it'll get the job done.

-Out of all the strategies listed, this is my favorite.
-The scalability of finding broken links is crazy awesome.
-In a nutshell, you'll be finding pages that could potentially link to you, looking for broken links on the page, and if there are any, you'll let the webmaster know and ask if the broken link could be replaced with a link to you.
+Out of all the tactics listed, this is my favorite.
+The scalability of finding broken links is outright unfair.
+In a nutshell, you'll be 1) finding pages that could potentially link to you, 2) looking for broken links on the page, and 3) if there are any, you'll let the webmaster know and ask if the broken link could be replaced with a link to you.

 You can get really creative with broken links.
 It's by no means a narrow, straightforward strategy.